The Village of the Madeleine A unique Paleolithic testimony in Tursac

 A prehistoric and medieval getaway near Les Eyzies in the heart of one of the major tourist sites of the Périgord Noir.

-The troglodyte village of La Madeleine, nestled in Tursac, on the road between Montignac-Lascaux and Les Eyzies, offers a fascinating dive into the history of the Magdalenian, dating back no less than 17,000 years.
+The troglodytic village of La Madeleine, nestled in Tursac, on the road between Montignac-Lascaux and Les Eyzies, offers a fascinating dive into the history of the Magdalenian, dating back no less than 17,000 years.

 A prehistoric immersion in the Vézère valley